aws-samples/lambda-serverless-inference-fastapi/README.md

 `model_endpoint` directory:
 - contains all the assets necessary that will make up our serverless endpoint, i.e., Dockerfile to build the Docker image that AWS Lamdba will use, as well as the lambda function code that uses FastAPI to handle inference requests and route them to the correct endpoint, and the model artifacts of the model that we want to deploy.

-Inside model endpoint,
+Inside model endpoint, we have the follwing struture...
 - `docker` directory:
-    - which specifies a Dockerfile which is used to build the image for the lambda function with all the artifacts (Lambda function code, model artifacts, ...) in the right place so that they can be used without issues.
+    - which specifies a `Dockerfile` which is used to build the image for the Lambda function with all the artifacts (Lambda function code, model artifacts, ...) in the right place so that they can be used without issues.
     - `Serving.api.tar.gz`: this is a tarball that contains all the assets from the runtime folder that are necessary for building the Docker image.
 More on how to create the tar.gz. file later in the next section.
 - `runtime` directory:
     - contains the code for the `serving_api` Lambda function and it’s dependencies specified in the `requirements.txt` file